FC Kairat

 Football Club Kairat («Қайрат» футбол клубы) is a professional football club based in Almaty, which plays in the Kazakhstan Premier League, the highest level of Kazakh football.
 Founded in 1954 as Lokomotiv Alma-Ata, they became Urozhay in 1955 and Kairat in 1956.
-The club's home ground is the Central Stadium which has a capacity of 23,804.
+The club's home ground is the Central Stadium which has a capacity of 23,804 seats.
 The club's home kit colours are yellow and black striped shirts, black shorts and black socks.

 Kairat was the leading Kazakh club during the Soviet period and the only representative of the Kazakh Soviet Socialist Republic in the Soviet Top League.
-For this, Kairat became nicknamed The Nation's Team, and remains to be widely supported all over the country.
+For this, Kairat became nicknamed The Nation's Team, and remains widely supported all over the country.
 All in all, the club spent 24 seasons in the Soviet highest level.
-They also won Soviet First League titles twice in 1976 and 1983.
+They also won Soviet First League titles twice, in 1976 and 1983.
 During this period, Kairat was a part of the Voluntary Sports Societies of the Soviet Union.

-In modern history, Kairat won three league titles, eight Kazakhstan Cups and two Kazakhstan Super Cups.
+In modern history, Kairat won four league titles, eight Kazakhstan Cups and two Kazakhstan Super Cups.
 The club's strongest rivalry is FC Astana, among fans their matches are considered as the Two Capitals Derby.